Phylogenetics-Brown-BIOL1425/bayes_intro/readme.md

     rb GTR_GammaEmpty.Rev

 In Tracer, open the `.log` files from this run and the GTR run above.
 Compare the parameter estimates.
 How do the data (in the previous analysis) change the posteriors relative to running without data (in this analysis)?
+The empty runs are both similar to each other in terms of posterior estimates.
+Without data, the marginal probability distribution is heavily skewed right to have many probabilities at or near zero; the posterior means for the empty runs are extremely low (~-26) compared to the prior analyses (~-13160), but the stdev and variances are similar across all 4 runs.
+Also, the mean likelihood for these runs is zero.

 Because there is a flat prior on the trees, there is a very large number of bipartitions in the posterior.
 We therefore don't bother creating a `.tree` file.